CDH-Studio/UpSkill-Frontend/README.md

 npm start
 ```

-To run the backend service locally, run the following:
+To setup the database schema, run the following:

 ```
 npm run dbsetup
 ```

-Then run:
+To run the backend service locally, run the following:

 ```
 npm run dev